NielsLiisberg/nodejs-express-demo/readme.md

 # IBM i microservice demo using node.js, Express and Db2
-This microservice example are using Db2, and gives the simple starting point for building microservices fast and easy:
+This microservice example are using Db2, and gives the simple starting point for building microservices fast and easy.

+Here I am using the **idb-pconnector** for simplicity.
+However, I suggest you are looking into using the **ODBC** but that is a little more complicated to set up.

 # Setup the environment